aaronmcm99/Open-AI-Gym-Project/README.md

 ```
 ### 6. Callback
 #### Description
--Sets up a callback mechanism to stop training when the reward threshold is reached and save the best model during training.
+- Sets up a callback mechanism to stop training when the reward threshold is reached and save the best model during training.
--Monitors training progress and prevents overfitting.
+- Monitors training progress and prevents overfitting.
 ```python
 # Callback
 from stable_baselines3.common.callbacks import EvalCallback, StopTrainingOnRewardThreshold